 "With Burt out of town, Tyler and a visiting scientist must save Perfection from swarms of flesh-eating insects which produce deafeningly loud sounds, courtesy of MixMaster."

-On this day in 2004, The 4400 aired "The New and Improved Carl Morrissey."
-This served as the second episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2004 (in the U.S.), The 4400 aired "The New And Improved Carl Morrissey."
+Officially, this served as the second episode of the program's first season.
+According to our friends at IMDB.com, here's the plot summary:

 "Another one of The 4400 begins to show strange behavior.
 Carl Morrissey suddenly shows immense strength and the urge to remove criminals from Bradley Park to bring it back to its old state."